How to Share a Google Sheet – The Secrets and Wisdom For Every User

 There is an option to use Coupler.io as a Google Sheets add-on to have faster access to the tool in your spreadsheet.
 For this install it from the Google Workspace Marketplace and customize it as we described above.

 Coupler.io allows you to combine multiple sources with three destinations – Excel, Google Sheets, and BigQuery.
 So, for example, you can easily export Google Drive to Excel.

 You can also use Coupler.io to merge data from two or more different sheets into one.
 Basically, you perform a similar setup of the product, adding one more step to specify the sheets to join.

 - If you join two or more sheets with the same data structure (the same number of columns and the same names), then your imported information will be merged vertically (see the gif below).

-- If you join two or more sheets with the different data structure (columns have different names and their number is also not equal), then your imported information will be merged horizontally.
+- If you join two or more sheets with different data structures (columns have different names and their number is also not equal), then your imported information will be merged horizontally.

 According to Google’s help materials, it’s possible to switch on the “Visitor sharing” option for your organization.
 By doing so, visitors can view, comment or edit your document for 7 days (once verifying their email).
 To switch on this sharing option, please communicate with your Google account administrator.

 If you don’t want to share documents with visitors, then I would recommend following these instructions when sharing files with non-Google account users: